acolote1998/humble-gladiators-2/docs/theme-generation-guide.md

 This document describes the current color tokens defined in `frontend/src/index.css`, how they map onto UI elements, and guidance for generating new palettes.
 All tokens listed here belong to the existing light theme.
 Names that contain `dark` or `darker` (for example `--page-container-bg-darkest`, `--page-container-bg-darkerer`, `--dark-text`) refer to lighter/darker tints within this palette and are **not** related to a night theme.

+## Product Context

+Humble Gladiators 2 is a turn-based card game for tabletop-style adventures.
+Players:
+- Create and theme campaigns with custom lore and booster packs.
+- Forge heroes, equip gear, and manage inventories.
+- Fight daily battles, earn rewards, and unlock items through card-based boosters.

+The UI mixes “campaign management” surfaces (lists of quests, stats, forms) with dynamic combat visuals and collectible-card motifs.
+Themes should balance readability for dense data tables with flashes of heroic, fantastical energy suitable for gladiator battles and mystical boosters.

 ## Surface & Structural Tokens

 | Variable | Default | Primary Usage |